isomerpages/mlaw-cmc/_our-service/FAQs.md

 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cost: It is free.</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Privacy:&nbsp;Matters discussed
 during mediation and identity of the parties are kept confidential.</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Time:&nbsp;A mediation session typically
+<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Time:&nbsp;A mediation session takes
-takes about 4 hours and is available from Mondays to Fridays and on Saturday mornings.</p>
+about 2 to 4 hours and is available from Mondays to Fridays and on Saturday mornings.</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Location: We offer in-person mediation
 at the Ministry of Law Services Centre and 20 satellite mediation locations